Clothing in Ancient Egypt: Functionality, Luxury and Religion

 Clothing of the working classes

 In ancient Egypt, the working classes, composed mainly of peasants and slaves, dressed in a simple and functional manner, adapted to the climate and the demands of their daily work.
 The predominant material was linen, due to its lightness and breathability, ideal for withstanding the stifling heat.
-Men wore a type of skirt known as shenti, a rectangular piece of linen that was tied at the waist and left much of the upper torso exposed.
-It was often girded with a belt of leather or plant fibers.
+Men wore a type of skirt known as shentiA rectangular piece of linen that was tied at the waist, leaving much of the upper torso exposed.
+It was often cinched with a leather or plant-fiber belt.
+Working women often wore simple tunics, straight cut, sleeveless and also made of linen.
+In situations of extreme poverty or during their most demanding tasks, it was not unusual to see servants working naked, thus relieving themselves of the heat and discomfort of movement.

 Clothing of the Egyptian aristocracy

 Contrary to the lower classes, the Egyptian aristocracy used their clothing not only as a reflection of their social status, but also as a display of wealth and power.
 The robes of noble women generally covered the entire body, marking and highlighting the female figure.
-These dresses, known as kalasiris, were long, tight-fitting and held up by straps.
-The linen used in their manufacture was of a much finer quality, with a characteristic transparency, and was often decorated with embroidery and appliqués of gold or precious stones.
+These dresses, known as kalasirisThey were long, fitted, and held up by suspenders.
+The linen used in their making was of a much finer quality, with a characteristic transparency, and was often decorated with embroidery and appliqués of gold or precious stones.
+Aristocratic men usually wore a kilt similar to the shenti, although more elaborate and with intricate pleats.
+On special occasions, a tunic or doublet, made of the finest materials and adorned with rich decorations, was added over it.
+In both sexes, the wigs were common items.
+These wigs were not only used for aesthetic reasons, but also for hygiene reasons, as the Egyptians preferred to keep their heads shaved to avoid lice.

 Ceremonial and gala clothing